Winter Weekends

 First time visitors- this page could save your life, or at least, your weekend.
 Please keep in mind the following:

-5. Google Maps will get you to the Crystal Springs SnoPark, but see #’s 1, 2, 3 & 4 above.
-Written directions are also available
+- Google Maps will get you to the Crystal Springs SnoPark, but see #’s 1, 2, 3 & 4 above.
+Written directions are also available.

 SNO-PARK PERMITS (AKA YOUR PARKING PASS)

 During winter months, the State closes the forest service road to Meany Lodge.
-Parking is at the Crystal Springs sno-park and requires a state-issued sno-park permit, which should be purchased BEFORE you arrive.
-It's possible to purchase them using your smartphone from the parking lot, but you'll have a better experience from home.
+Parking is at the Crystal Springs sno-park and requires a state-issued sno-park permit, which you can purchased before you arrive.
+It is also possible to purchase either single-day or season permits from the kiosk at the parking lot.
+More on that below.

 We recommend you purchase permits online or from a vendor such as REI.
 Ask for the "Seasonal Non Motorized Permit/Special Groomed Sticker Combo" for which the price should be $120-$125.
 Please consider carpooling.